YZY010418/CPSea/Model_Generation_and_Evaluation/README.md

 2. move `ModifyModels/batch_generate.py` into the {PepGlad} directory
 3. move `ModifyModels/run.py` into the {PepGlad}/api directory

+We provide environment files for model generation and evaluation in [Environment](./Environment)

+* `diffpepbuilder.yml` is for DiffPepBuilder generation
+* `flow.yml` is for PepFlow generation
+* `PepGLAD.yml` is for PepGLAD generation
+* `relax.yml` is for cyclization and relax step employing openmm
+* `highfold2.yml` is for designability evaluation
+* `plip_vina.yml` is for PLIP and Vina analyses
+* `evaluation.yml` is for the rest evaluations

+Please note that these environments have not been tested on another computer, which we will try soon.

 Now that we are ready for the following steps.

 ## Step 1: Data preparation